Skip to content

 We are engaging with stakeholders to assess the feasibility of a pest and diseases 'Horizon Scanning Research Programme'.
 The City Corporation plays a key role in responding to emerging pests and diseases through its Port Health and Public Protection function.
 To ensure we are prepared, we need to identify the risks across the City Corporation's assets and coordinate our responses to climate related pests and diseases in a more efficient way.
 To minimise the impacts of climate change on our ports and markets we are carrying out an operational resilience planning review of the City Corporation's services.
 This exercise will form a resilience action plan for each of our departments.

-We are expanding the use of open-source data to monitor the measures we put in place and will continue to embed and review equality and inclusion in our programmes.
-We are delivering a cross organisation training programme to strengthen skills and capabilities on resilience for our officers and embed climate resilience into our governance and planning processes.
+• Expanding the use of open-source data to monitor the measures we put in place and will continue to embed and review equality and inclusion in our programmes.

 We aim to deliver a climate ready public health programme across the Square Mile and build community and business adaptive capacity.
-We will ensure out open spaces are resilient by supporting our teams through education and support on climate resilience and adaptation.
+We will ensure our open spaces are resilient by supporting our teams through education and support on climate resilience and adaptation.
 A vital part of what we do is ensuring we share our learning and deliver public awareness campaigns to support resilience and adaptation beyond the City Corporation.

 A climate action staff survey was launched at the end of 2023 across the City Corporation, highlighting that more staff wanted to be involved in tackling climate change at both work and at home.
 As a result, in 2024, we launched the internal Climate Champions Network available for any staff member to join.
 The network launch took place at Mansion House with opening remarks from the Lord Mayor.